ericzji/nginx-openshift-lab/docs/class1/module2/lab1.rst

         Click Save, and Reload

-        .. note::  Make sure you pull the Ingress Controller image with App Protect.
-In this Lab, we alreafy loaded NGINX Plus image with App Protect to local registry.
+        .. note::  Make sure that you have pulled the Ingress Controller image with App Protect.
+In this lab, we have already loaded the NGINX Plus image with App Protect to a local registry.

     #.
-After reload, we need to wait for the KIC pod to become available. you can use a command like:
+After reloading, wait for the KIC pod to become available by running the command:

         .. code-block:: BASH

            oc get pod -n nginx-ingress --watch

     #.
-Once it we have 1/1 ``my-nginx-ingress-controller-nginx-ingress`` ready.
-You can press ``ctrl-c`` to stop the watch.
+When it's ready, press ``ctrl-c`` to stop the watch.

         .. image:: ./pictures/ingress-ready.png